 1.5 Content Readability Tests

-The last set of tests are to check the readability of your content, and let’s look at what they are:
+The last set of tests check the readability of your content, and let’s look at what they are:

 Use a Table of Contents: Including a table of contents makes the navigation easier for longer posts.
 So in this test, Rank Math will look for the presence of a table of contents.
 Since there is no direct way to detect a TOC in HTML, Rank Math looks for the presence of a Table of Contents creation plugin installed on your site or usage of Rank Math’s Table of Contents Block.

 Use of short paragraphs: For this test, Rank Math will analyze your content and notifies you if any of your paragraphs have more than 120 words in them.
 If it finds one or more paragraphs with more than 120 words, then you will fail the test.